 How Not to Drive to Kruger:

 Our sheltered teens were scared to death.
-My son ‘threatened suicide’ if we “broke down out here” (the middle of nowhere) and my daughter hid her face and tried to sleep (of course she couldn’t).
-The drive was like being in a video game – Bill and I got pretty good at it!
+My son ‘threatened suicide’ if we “broke down out here,” and my daughter hid her face and tried to sleep (of course she couldn’t).
+The drive was like being in a video game–we got pretty good at it!

-When we arrived at Woody’s Place I quickly told the proprietor about our hold-up at the Zurich airport and our pothole ridden drive from hell. -“It HAS to get better from here, right?”
+When we arrived at Woody’s Place I quickly told the proprietor about our overnight delay at the Zurich airport and our pothole ridden drive from hell: “It HAS to get better from here, right?”
 I asked.

 Luckily, it did.
 We made it to Kruger the next day, safe and sound.